grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 }
 ```

-Now, we do not have to create additional classes for new scenarios, but our syntax becomes awkward.
+Now, we don't have to create additional classes for new scenarios, but our syntax becomes awkward.
 Here's how we configure the fake order database to remember and yield the inserted order:

 ```csharp
 var db = new ConfigurableOrderDatabase();